Table of Contents

 Advice to Entrepreneurs for Millet Export from India:

-There is a huge export potential for the millet value-added products.
+There is a huge export potential for millet value-added products.
 So, entrepreneurs should keep this in mind before starting startups.

 - Develop innovative millet products.